rancher/docs/content/k3s/latest/en/security/hardening_guide/_index.md

   - Ingress
 ```

-A few of the packaged components may also need NetworkPolicies applied to allow them to work properly.
-For example, metrics-server will only work intermittently and the Traefik ingress controller will be blocked by default if not supplying the below policies.
-For Traefik in k3s version 1.20 and below there is a different `traefik` label used than in 1.21 and above, so remove the one in the below yaml that is not associated with your Kubernetes version.
+The metrics-server and Traefik ingress controller will be blocked by default if network policies are not created to allow access.
+Traefik v1 as packaged in K3s version 1.20 and below uses different labels than Traefik v2; ensure that you only use the sample yaml below that is associated with the version of Traefik present on your cluster.

 ```yaml
 apiVersion: networking.k8s.io/v1